How can a Non-resident or Non-resident Alien hunt big game, wolf or coyote in Alberta?

-- Go to an Alberta Environment and Parks (AEP) office and make an application (including a statutory declaration).
+- Go to an Alberta Environment and Protected Areas office and make an application (including a statutory declaration).
 Sign it and have your signature sworn.
-If your Non-resident Alien is not a relative, you must start this process by August 31 of the licence year, or by the following February 28 for the spring black bear hunt.

 - Have the Non-resident Alien sign the application and have his or her signature sworn.
 (If the Non-resident Alien does not have a WIN, have he or she fill out a WIN application at the same time.)

-- Take the completed application to the Alberta Environment and Parks (AEP) office.
+- Take the completed application to the Alberta Environment and Protected Areas.
 The application will be reviewed for final approval and entered into the automated licensing system.